mlyann/mlyann.github.io/README.md

 ## Contribution

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.
+And for more details, I highly recommend to see al-folio repo "https://github.com/alshedivat/al-folio".

 ## License